Aishhh-27/multi-tenant-platform/README.md

 ## Overview

-This project implements a multi-tenant environment automation platform inspired by GitLab-style infrastructure workflows.
-It provisions, manages, monitors, and heals isolated tenant environments using a combination of Go, Terraform, Kubernetes, and Helm.
+This project simulates a production-grade multi-tenant environment automation platform inspired by GitLab Dedicated, designed to provision, manage, and operate multiple isolated environments at scale using infrastructure-as-code and Kubernetes.

 The system is designed to demonstrate practical Site Reliability Engineering (SRE) concepts including infrastructure as code, workload isolation, observability, and automated remediation.Designed to simulate GitLab-style environment automation workflows.